BlackPearl117/E-Commerce-Product-Showcase/README.md

 # E-Commerce Product Showcase

 ## Description
 A responsive, interactive, and user-friendly website showcasing a variety of products in an e-commerce style.
-The website includes features such as product filtering, sorting, and cart management.
+The website includes feature such as cart management.
 Built using **HTML**, **CSS**, **JavaScript**, and **Bootstrap**, this project demonstrates advanced frontend development skills with a focus on user experience, responsiveness, and performance optimization.

 ## Features
 - **Homepage**: